gramsimamsi/thirstygames/README.md

 ## What are ThirstyGames?

-Nutzen: Ein Webservice, mit welchem per Handyeingabe die (Team-differenzierte) Gesamtaufnahme von Alkohol im Laufe eines Events mitgetrackt und dargestellt werden kann.
+### Tracking, interpreting and presenting of competititve and team-based consumption of predominantly hops-based liquids.

-Actually we give you the opportunity, to track the amount of alcohol, which is consumed on your party.
+Actually we give you the opportunity to track the amount of alcohol which is consumed on your party.
-You can create "teams", who can battle each other for the "My team drank more than the other team" price.
+You can create "teams" who can compete with each other for the "My team drank more than the other team" price.

 ## Installation